StudentRND/Policies/staff-authorizations.md

 # Enforcement Permission Levels

-## Attendees
+## Non-Staff

-Attendees have no enforcement powers with regards to any StudentRND Policies.
-For the purposes of these rules, Mentors, Judges, Sponsors, Press, and VIPs are all considered attendees.
+Non-staff have no enforcement powers with regards to any StudentRND Policies.
+For the purposes of these rules, Mentors, Judges, Sponsors, Press, and VIPs are all considered non-staff.

 ## Level 1 Staff